Silauras/SmallTestingApp/readme.md

 This program saves json from url to database

-Target url set in Main class
+Database properties and target url setin Main class
-Database properties set in src/main/resources/hibernate.cfg.xml

 File location for logs set in src/main/resources/log4j.properties